United States person

-The term United States person or US person is used in various contexts in US laws and regulations with different meanings.
+The term United States person or US person is used in various contexts in U.S. law and regulations with different meanings.
 It can refer to natural persons or other entities.

 Data collection and intelligence

 The term "US person" is used in the context of data collection and intelligence by the United States, particularly with respect to the provisions of the Foreign Intelligence Surveillance Act.
-If information from, about, or to a US person who is not a named terrorist is captured in the course of US foreign intelligence activities, there are strict rules about preserving the anonymity of such a person in any subsequent intelligence report.
+If information from, about, or to a US person who is not a named terrorist is captured in the course of U.S. foreign intelligence activities, there are strict rules about preserving the anonymity of such a person in any subsequent intelligence report.
 Only if the US person information is relevant to the report, is it included.

-According to the National Security Agency web site, federal law and executive order define a United States person as any of the following:
+According to the National Security Agency website, federal law and executive order define a United States person as any of the following: